Depending on the type of coloring, color may apply to different sets of items:

 Usage: color ( cylindrical | height ) surf-spec [ center point-spec ] [ axis vector-spec ] [ coordinateSystem model-spec ] [ key true | false ] [ update true | false ] palette-options

 Coloring by distance applies to surfaces only, both molecular and nonmolecular (such as volume isosurfaces).
 It is also implemented in the Surface Color tool.
 The color-to-distance mapping is specified with palette options (default

 Usage: color zone surf-spec near atom-spec [ distance cutoff ] [ sharpEdges true | false ] [ bondPointSpacing s ] [ farColor color-spec | keep ] [ update true | false ]

 For coloring a molecular surface (and/or its caps where sliced by clipping) to match the underlying atoms, a cutoff of at least the diameter of the surface-calculation probe (which defaults to 2.8 Å) is recommended.
 When multiple specified atoms fall within the cutoff distance of a surface vertex, the vertex will be colored to match the closest one.
 If bondPointSpacing is specified, points spaced s Å apart along bonds will be used in addition to the atoms to define the zone.
-The farColor option indicates how to color vertices that are not within the cutoff of any of the atoms: either a specific color or keep to retain their current colors.
-If the farColor option is not given, the single-color setting of the surface model.
+The farColor option indicates how to color vertices that are not within the cutoff distance of any of the atoms: either a specific color or keep to retain their current colors.
+If the farColor option is not given, the single-color setting of the surface model will be used.